-Cash Reserves and Cash Balance
+• Cash Reserves and Cash Balance

 Council in 2020/2021 will explore investment and development opportunities to ensure the best possible return on investments for our community, matched with investment policy limits and the debt management strategic plan principles in place.
-After incorporated the \$10.50 million of Economic Support Package, the planned cash from operating activities is \$24.33 million.
+After incorporated the \$10.50 million of Economic

+Support Package, the planned cash from operating activities is \$18.14 million.
 Council will ensure outgoings are actively assessed alongside rates and own source revenue to effectively support Councils financing obligations and capital investment.

-The Economic Support Package includes the waiver and deferral of rates under hardship application.
-This will have an impact on the amount of rates and when rates are received during 2020/2021.
+The Economic Support Package includes the deferral of rates under hardship application.
+This will have an impact on when rates are received during 2020/2021.
 It is anticipated that approximately 10% of rates collected during the year will be deferred until after 30 June 2022.
 This assumption has impacted upon the cash balances.